Gheorghe24/PageRank/README.md

 I check if they are not on the main diagonal in the matrix, otherwise in the positions (node, neighbor) I put the value 1 (to keep the links between the pages).

-In the column L vector, save the neighbors of each node K is a diagonal matrix with values on the diagonal values of L.
+In the column L vector, I save the neighbors of each node \
+K is a diagonal matrix with values on the diagonal values of L.
-For that I will need the inverse of K later, set the inverse of each element from the beginning (inverse values = 1 / values in the diagonal matrix)
+For that I will need the inverse of K later, \
+set the inverse of each element from the beginning (inverse values = 1 / values in the diagonal matrix)

-Another matrix in the formula is transposed M = (K ^ -1 * A) I calculate the first 2 pagerank indices and then I calculate the next one each time, I exchange them until the difference in the mode is less than the error given as a parameter, at the end I return the required index
+Another matrix in the formula is transposed M = (K ^ -1 * A) \
+I calculate the first 2 pagerank indices and then I calculate the next one each time, \
+I exchange them until the difference in the mode is less than the error given as a parameter, at the end I return the required index

 2.PR_Inv